Nova-Blackstock/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach loops through EVERY item and console.logs desired results.
+It doesn't change array.
+.map creates a copy of the complete array that we can change.

 2. Explain the difference between a callback and a higher order function.

+callbacks are passed into higher order functions as parameters.

 3. What is closure?

+Closure governs the rules of scope.
+It is the hierarchy of parent-child relations.
+Curly brackets are a good sign that data is enclosed in its own scope.

 4. Describe the four rules of the 'this' keyword.

+"this" in global scope is the window/console object.

+"this" refers to objects to the left of a dot. example:  this.key   'This' is an object and key is a key of 'this'.

+Constructor functions are creating objects that will be referred to by "this."

 5. Why do we need super() in an extended class?

+Super() calls the parameters (typically keys) of the Parent class.
+Extends gets the prototypes.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.